 How To Boot Kali Linux From USB

-Boot from USB on Windows
+Booting from USB on Windows PC

 If you’re on Windows, here’s how to boot from USB:

-Boot from USB on Mac
+Booting from USB on Mac

 Getting Started: Kali Linux Live USB